alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   will throttle to 0 automatically after jumping.
 Default: true.
 * `EliteDangerous.oldStationThreshold` (int): Age in days that will cause station data to be considered outdated.
 Default: 365 (1 year).
-* `EliteDangerous.jumpTargetFile` (string): the file the distance to the currently set jump target will be written to.
-* `EliteDangerous.targetSubsystem` (string): the default target subsystem.
-Unused.
-Default:
-  “drive”.
 * `python.ScriptPath` (string): the path you have placed the compiled python scripts in.
 Default: “{VA_DIR}\Sounds\scripts” (the “\Sounds\scripts” folder in your VoiceAttack installation directory).